ohduran/ohduran.github.io/_posts/2018-10-24-read-me-a-pandas-tale.md

     return lines
 ```

-`self.buff` gets filled each time we call the `PythonParser` to each line, as we were doing in `TextFileReader`.
+`self.buf` gets filled each time we call the `PythonParser` to each line, as we were doing in `TextFileReader`.
 We control the number of lines using `size` and `chunksize` in `get_chunk()`, again in `TextFileReader`.
-For each chunk, we read the lines, and we add them to the buffer, which will populate data, which will eventually made up df, the end DataFrame, that `read_csv` is returning at the end of all this journey.
+For each chunk, we read the lines, and we add them to the buffer, which will populate data, which will eventually made up df, the end `DataFrame`, that `read_csv` is returning at the end of all this journey.

 That was a lot to process!
 Some takeaways may be useful now: